By Bill Speros | | 42 mins

 The “Battle of the Seans” serves as the NFL season-opener and a potential Super Bowl 57 preview.
 Sean McVay and Sean McDermott will determine “Sean” coaching bragging rights now that Sean Payton has stepped aside in New Orleans.

 Things only get tougher for the Rams.
 In addition to the season-opener against the Bills, the Rams have Dallas at home and return to Tampa Bay, where they eliminated the Bucs in the playoffs last year.
 The Rams catch a break in terms of having the full offseason to prepare for the Bills, but this game has all the makings of a big-time letdown for the home team.
-You've missed your chance to grab the Bills as underdogs - at one point they were +1 but they're now -2 on the spread.
+Oddsmakers have moved this line more than 3 points.
+You've missed your chance to grab the Bills as underdogs as one of your NFL Week 1 picks - at one point they were available at +1 but they're now -2.5 on the spread.

-Best Bet: We locked in several weeks ago with the Bills +1 at -115 with DraftKings
+Best Bet: We locked in several weeks ago with the Bills +1 at.
+The Bills covered with a 31-10 victory in LA.

 Sunday, Sept.
 11